-If you have a WordPress blog and allow comments then you know spam can be pain.
-It can get very time consuming having to go through the spam queue and sort out the real comments from the spammy ones.
-Luckily it’s fairly easy to keep your blog spam-free with just a few simple steps.
+If you have a WordPress blog and allow comments then you know spam can be a pain.
+It can get very time-consuming having to go through the spam queue and sort out the real comments from the spammy ones.
+Luckily, keeping your blog spam-free is fairly easy with just a few simple steps.

 G.A.S.P. adds a checkbox to your comment form for your users to verify they are not a spammer.
 It’s a lot more convenient than using CAPTCHAs, and it does the trick at helping prevent spammy comments.

 In Settings > Discussion there’s an area under Other comment settings where you can close comments on posts after a certain period of time.
 Spammers tend to target older posts, so enabling this feature will definitely help.
 I have mine set to 60, but you can do whatever amount of days is comfortable for you.

 If you go to Settings > Discussion there is an area called Comment Blacklist.
 Any words you list here will completely blacklist a comment containing those words.
 If you’re not sure which words to put in you can use a premade list to start.